robinrendle/robinrendle.com/_essays/a-visual-lexicon.md

 ---
 title: A Visual Lexicon
 date: 2013-12-20 06:35:00 -08:00
-tags:
-- design
-- css
 layout: essays/visual-lexicon
+extract:
-extract: For the past six months I’ve been taking a good look at how designers and developers communicate with one another, jotting down the problems as I go.
+  For the past six months I’ve been taking a good look at how designers and developers communicate with one another, jotting down the problems as I go.
 The systems that have cropped up in between are fascinating but I believe they could be better if we examine our use of language.